Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 - Check mounting holes and other component sizes and clearance.

-- Consider changing the transistor type to low noise flat gain that are likely to work at lower current?
+- Consider changing the transistor type to low-noise flat-gain types that are likely to work at lower current?

-- Substitute the vibrations sensor with a new type such as; PKGS-00LDP1-R
+- Substitute the vibration sensor with a new type, such as PKGS-00LDP1-R.

 ------------------------------------------------------------------

 A piece of test equipment is required to work outdoors and monitor temperatures, vibration, air pressure and perhaps air speed.
-Battery operation is sufficient, designed to conserve power somewhat but not so much that the design work would be long, highly refined and minimised.
+Battery operation is sufficient, designed to conserve power somewhat, but not so much that the design work would be long, highly refined and minimised.
 This would not be a product for sale.
-Therefore some complication is in the electronics is okay if it saves software work.
+Therefore, some complications in the electronics are okay if they save time, such as software work.
+A similar design was used on a micro wind turbine project in 2009.

 First sketch (AL 0016-01B) |